About Life Rehabilitation

 - Patient and family education on the correct and safe performance of activities of daily living

 - Mobility and independence retraining with self-care tasks

 - Recommendations on home adaptations and assistive devices

 - Addressing psychosocial needs of adjustment and coping

-- Training of caregivers, if required
+- Caregiver training, if required

 Hospitals offering this service